trichards-symplr/distill-cli/diagrams/README.md

 ### Transcribe Sequence

-The `transcrribe_sequence.puml` file shows the sequence of operations for audio transcription using Amazon Transcribe, including job creation, monitoring, and result processing.
+The `transcribe_sequence.puml` file shows the sequence of operations for audio transcription using Amazon Transcribe, including job creation, monitoring, and result processing.

 ### Summarize Sequence